 Guide to Car Leasing

-For years now people have bought a car on PCP finance (Personal Contract Purchase) with low monthly payments, allowing you to get into a lovely new car easily and cheaply.
-But over the last 6 years or so car leasing (Personal Contract Hire), has absolutely exploded with industry bodies like the BVRLA showing over 25% growth per year.
+For years now people have bought a car on PCP finance (Personal Contract Purchase) with low monthly fixed payments, allowing you to get into a lovely new car easily and cheaply.
+But over the last 6 years or so car leasing / van leasing (Personal Contract Hire), has absolutely exploded with industry bodies like the BVRLA showing over 25% growth per year.
+Read our leasing guide below to find out more.

 So why leasing then?

-Leasing a car is a new concept for a lot of people so read on for a simple car lease guide to give you an insight into car leasing and some advice to make sure you get a great deal.
+Leasing a car is a new concept for a lot of people so read on for a simple car lease guide to give you an insight into car leasing or van leasing and some advice to make sure you get a great deal.

 What’s included in a car lease?

 Manufacturer’s warranty, road tax & breakdown cover will usually always be included in your lease, giving more peace of mind for people.
-Certain leasing companies will also provide free delivery of the new car to your doorstep.
+Certain vehicle leasing companies will also provide free delivery of the brand new vehicle to your doorstep.

 Thinking about your budget